koorosh13hm/Git/README.md

 # Git
-Here I want to practice and share what i learned about git.
+Here I want to practice and share what I learned about git.